Waltika/CitizenX/doc/CITIZENX-ARCHITECTURE-SUMMARY.md

 ## Overview
 CitizenX is a browser extension that enables users to annotate web pages and share those annotations in a decentralized manner using Gun.js.
 The project leverages React for the UI, TypeScript for type safety, and Vite as the build tool.
 A companion pinning service enhances data persistence and scalability.
 The current focus is on ensuring annotations and user profiles are persisted and displayed correctly across devices and browsers, with secure SEA (Security, Encryption, Authentication) signing using nonces to prevent replay attacks.
 Plans include page history tracking, notifications, and multi-browser support in the future.

 As of May 10, 2025, the core functionality of creating, storing, and sharing annotations is working, along with displaying annotations on non-Chrome browsers.
 Domain-based sharding and sub-sharding for high-traffic domains are partially implemented to improve scalability.
 Support for advanced users to specify their primary server is in place, and security measures (SEA with nonces) protect against unauthorized changes.
 Issues with author names displaying as "Unknown" and comment deletion have been resolved.
 The `gun-server.js` `put` hook has been refined to eliminate noisy `souls: undefined` logs.
+The `/api/annotations` endpoint issue was fixed to retrieve annotations correctly.
 A pinning service supports persistent storage, but validation is needed to ensure deleted items do not reappear after server restarts.
 Full sharding adoption is pending migration and testing.

 ## Current Status